johannaschmidle/Amazon-Cat-Couch/README.md

 - Neutral reviews peaked in December 2023, decreased, and then increased again in April 2024.
 - Negative reviews remained relatively low but began to increase just before April 2024.
 #### Number of Reviews
-- Review counts remained low until November 2023 (when ratings hit their lowest point), then remained high until March 2024.
+- Review counts remained low until November 2023 (when ratings hit their lowest point), then stayed high until March 2024.
 After that, the count decreased until it started increasing again after April 2024.
 - Canada has the most reviews, while Mexico has the fewest.
 - The green couch has the most reviews, and the black couch has the fewest.
 #### Overall